Sumta4real/exploredata/README.md

-# ExploratoryDataAnalysis

 Python Package that performs Exploratory Data Analysis

+explore-data is built on Pandas and Numpy.
+It gives an overview of a csv data file.
-It imports csv file, returns the summary of the data in the file using the Pandas Dataframe.info() function.
+-It imports csv file and returns the summary of the data in the file using the Pandas Dataframe.info() function.
+-It contains method (null_cat and null_num) that returns the number of missing categorical and numerical features respectively
-Contains functions that returns the number of missing features, number of numerical and categorical features as well the number of features containing outliers
+-It also has method that returns the number of numerical and categorical features as well the number of features containing outliers
-It also contain function that returns the histogram plot of each numerical variable as well as the bar plot of each categorical variables.
+-It also contains method (num_viz and cat_viz) that plot histogram and boxplot for each numerical variable as well as the count plot for each categorical variables.

-This package is still under construction.
+## Installing

+#conda
+conda install explore-Data

+#pypi
+pip install explore-data